acorn-io/library/mariadb/README.md

 Then run/update the app like so:

-`acorn run [MARIADB_GALERA_IMAGE] --custom-mariadb-confg @config.yaml`
+`acorn run [MARIADB_GALERA_IMAGE] --custom-mariadb-config @config.yaml`

-This will get merged with the configuration defined in the Acorn. the defaul config block can be found [here](https://github.com/acorn-io/acorn-library/blob/main/mariadb-galera/Acornfile#L207).
+This will get merged with the configuration defined in the Acorn. the default config block can be found [here](https://github.com/acorn-io/acorn-library/blob/main/mariadb-galera/Acornfile#L207).

 Some of the configuration values can not be changed.